About

 • and where a vessel or vessels are engaged in international trade (excluding inland waterway trade).

-Until 31 December 2021, vessels under 5000 gross tonnage are excluded.
-Starting from 1 January 2022, vessels under 5000 GT are also included.
+Since 1 January 2022, vessels under 5000 gross tonnage are also included.

 SIMILAR INITIATIVES